littlebitstudios/SteamElevatorLite/README.md

 - Steam not running
   - Steam will start as admin

 In the cases where Steam is to start as an admin, you will see a UAC prompt appear (sometimes labeled as "Windows Security").
-This is normal and is required for Steam to run as an administrator.
+User Account Control is a security feature of Windows designed to prevent apps from running as an administrator without your knowledge, and you must accept the prompt for Steam to start as an admin.

 # Purpose
 Some games (notably games from HoYoverse or Kuro Games) require administrator privileges to run.
 Steam can still launch these games in its non-admin state (a UAC prompt appears), but the Steam overlay will not function which prevents some games such as Genshin Impact or Honkai Star Rail from being closed using a controller.
 This program allows you to easily switch between the two states without having to manually close Steam and start it with the "Run as administrator" option.